BrotherBoard/BombScripts/README.md

 usage: ``pkg update && pkg upgrade && pkg install git && git clone https://github.com/BrotherBoard/BombScripts && cd BombScripts && bash start``

+Note: DecimalBattery is deprecated, and its not guaranteed to show correct values, in that case you can use Decimal Battery app in BombApps

 **included scripts:**